hemishshah/Pairs-Trading-Strategy-using-Bayesian-Optimization/README.md

 ## Conclusion
 This project optimizes a pairs trading strategy using statistical methods and machine learning to achieve superior performance in the financial market.

----

-This version is much shorter and to the point.
-You can easily adapt this further depending on specific details of your project.